-Bonim (current Grades 5-7), Olim (current Grades 8-10) and Gesher (current Grade 11) focus on one major per 12-day session in which they spend time in instruction and application with our Arts Mentors.
+Bonim (current Grades 3-5), Shoreshim (Grades 6-7), Olim (current Grades 8-10) and Gesher (current Grade 11) focus on one major per 12-day session in which they spend time in instruction and application with our Arts Mentors.
+Arts Mentors supply packing list items for each discipline.
 Click the Art Discipline to learn more.

 Instrumental Music Ensemble

 Vocal Music Ensemble

 Chuggim are an opportunity for camp to come together based on evolving interests.
 Chuggim give campers an opportunity to explore a new arts area each day that may compliment a major or be new or unfamiliar.
 Chuggim are often cross discipline collaborations and have included:

 |Playwriting||Songleading||Song Writing||Poetry||Technical Theatre|

 Our campers choose from fun, non-competitive options for recreation.
 KinArts like yoga, Israeli dance, jogging, swimming, 9 Square-in-the-Air, Ultimate Frisbee, and kickball give us a chance to stretch our minds and bodies outside of our studios for approximately one hour each day.

 Campers participate in nightly activities with their age unit and the entire camp community.
 Evening programs entail a variety of camp style programs that encourage campers to move around campus, think creatively, practice teamwork, have traditional camp-like fun.
 Past programs have been mystery scavenger hunts like Case of the Missing Birthday Banana to exploring the summer theme with low ropes activities.

 Shabbat at Camp